GorenzelgProjects/MLOpsProject/reports/README.md

 > Answer:

 We succeeded in deploying our model locally.
 To achieve this, we built a Docker image around our main file, utilizing Fast API as our web framework.
 The main concept is that users can interact with a trained model, providing inputs about information for a Counter-Strike round, and the model will then return a prediction based on the user's input on who will win the round.
-However we did try to implement it on the cloud as mentioned before.
+However, we did try to implement it on the cloud as mentioned before.

+Ideally, we would have liked to have a functioning application running on Google Cloud because we then could have scaled our training a lot.
+Furthermore, if we had access to a larger database of those .csv files, we could have used the storage function to easily store it and then used it to train.
+This model could then have been trained on a much faster GPU, which means something when training on huge datasets.

 ### Question 23